My 2022 Bikepacking Triple Crown Challenge cumulative stats: (TD, CTR, AZTR)

 If I could go back in time, would I do it again?
 Yes, it was a valuable experience and a true challenge.
 I enjoyed the planning and execution of those plans.
 I knew I could complete each of the races individually, but I wasn’t sure if I could string them together, and that made it intriguing.

 Will I do it again?
 No, once was enough.

 Biggest takeaway from the experience?
 The fatigue from these races is no joke and finding a balance between recovery and training isn’t easy.

-I think it’s a challenge worth pursuing, if one is aware of the side effects.
+I think the bikepacking triple crown challenge is worth pursuing, if one is aware of the side effects.